ssut/public-dns/README.rst

 While tranditional DNS client does not support `put multiple questions into a single call`__, PublicDNS has advantage that it's much faster when dealing with multiple questions, `a big advantage of HTTP/2`__.
-Because Google servers also run over QUIC, this also means that performance will be much better if it is implemented.
+Because Google servers also run over QUIC, this means that performance will be much better if it is implemented.

 I recently benchmarked with a small amount of domains, take a look at the result: